rahil627/my-programming-stuff/langs/programming-languages.md

 # important changes in dev tech
 ## WebGL is dead.
 Long live native dev.
 with WebAssembly now, can just skip the whole HTML5/WebGL crap and basically run native apps (machine code?) in the web-browser :o :O luckily, i've never cared about web-targets, but now it's finally really dead! :) No Flash.
-No HTML5/WebGl. *Long live native dev.*
+No HTML5/WebGl. *Long live native dev.* Maybe.

 ## Microsoft <3 games *and* now open-source too?
 .NET *Core* is like a whole new revamped open-source cross-platform beast.
 In the past, Microsoft/.NET was tied to Windows, and so *the people* created Mono as an open-source cross-platform version of .NET, but now, the new .NET Core can truly be used to make *everything*!
 (I guess Mono is dead..?
 Or maybe it was used as a base for .NET Core??) *The C#/.NET stock is rising...* Thus, app frameworks like **Avalonia** and **Uno** can compete with Google's Flutter, and the game frameworks like **Unity** and **MonoGame** (based on Microsoft's own XNA framework used in the original Xbox) are still respectively the *the kings of indie game engines*.
 Microsoft is doing well.
 All of that, alongside open-source-made VS Code, and the fact that Windows always had a monopolty on games.
 Microsoft has always been closer to games than both Google and Apple have ever have been, and now it's really showing.